SCraftworld/IRNC/README.md

 # IRNC
-GUI application for Raspberry PI which allows simultaneous manipulation of infrared and nightvision cameras IRNC stands for "InfraRed and Nightvision/Normal (cameras) Combined".
+GUI application for Raspberry PI which allows simultaneous manipulation of infrared and nightvision cameras.
+IRNC stands for "InfraRed and Nightvision/Normal (cameras) Combined".

 # Why